St Lawrence's Church, Whitchurch: The organ and the Handel connection

 Handel was employed by Brydges in 1717/18 as his composer-in-residence.
 This resulted in a number of works including the Chandos Anthems (settings of texts from the psalms for use in the Anglican liturgy).

 The church is believed to be where the Chandos Anthems were first performed.

 At the east end of the church is the organ, which is recognised as a historic instrument by the British Institute of Organ Studies.
 It is assumed to have been played by Handel.
 Having been modernised over the years, it was reconstructed in 1994 by Goetze and Gwynn, a firm specialising in pre-Victorian organs.
 The surviving parts of the original 1716 single-manual instrument were used as the reference point for this reconstruction.
 The organ is used for recitals as well as services, and has been recorded, for example in Handel's organ concertos.
 The action (mechanism) is reportedly rather noisy.

+Composer William Carter was organist at St Lawrence's Church from 1850 through 1854.